-It made me realize that you’ve also got to have a level of enjoyment through your life as well because you never know what may happen to you?
-Like he was quite young.
+It made me realize that you’ve also got to have a level of enjoyment through your life as well because you never know what may happen to you.
+He was quite young.
 He was only 50 at the time.
 So it just puts things into reality and having a priority and also enjoying life as well and making the most out of it.

-Sukkarieh moved around quite a bit as a child and through this he learnt the value of property.
+Sukkarieh moved around quite a bit as a child and through this, he learned the value of property.

 He went straight into university after high school to head towards his goals at the time.

 I went to QUT, a university in Gardens Point over at in the city and studied, I got into software engineering so I was in IT straight after high school.

 Sukkarieh was faced with adversity straight after leaving university due to some unique circumstances.

 That was a three-year degree.
 It was an interesting time because I finished high school in 1998 so I started my first year in 1999 and everyone would probably be familiar with the millennial bug, a lot of contracts being sent out.
 So it was really exciting thinking, ‘All right, this is fantastic.’
 This industry that I chose and this was while I was studying, you know, you’re just seeing all these six figures numbers going for it, trying to fix this millennial bug.
 Then I graduated in 2001 which I don’t know if people are familiar, but that was the whole Nasdaq crash with the IT bubble burst.
 You know, there wasn’t a lot of jobs in that wasn’t really, you know, it was just a crash from that point of view.
 So that happened at the same time as when I graduated.